Cross-reality location privacy protection in 6G-enabled vehicular metaverses: an LLM-enhanced hybrid generative diffusion model-based approach: Introduction

-To address the above challenges, this paper proposes a user-centric cross-reality location privacy protection framework based on hybrid action decisions, including the continuous location perturbation in reality and discrete privacy-aware AI agent migration in virtuality.
-The main contributions of this paper are summarized as follows. \begin{itemize} \item We present a cross-reality location privacy protection \textbf{framework} for 6G-enabled vehicular metaverses to mitigate privacy leakage risk caused by spatiotemporal correlations between physical and virtual spaces.
+To address the above challenges, this paper proposes a user-centric cross-reality location privacy protection framework based on hybrid action decisions.
+The main contributions of this paper are summarized as follows. \begin{itemize} \item We present a cross-reality location privacy protection \textbf{framework} for 6G-enabled vehicular metaverses to mitigate the risk of privacy leakage caused by spatiotemporal correlations between physical and virtual spaces.
 The framework integrates a hybrid action \textbf{mechanism} that combines continuous location perturbation in reality with discrete privacy-aware AI agent migration in virtuality to preserve the location privacy of agentic AI-driven AVs. \item In the proposed framework, a new privacy \textbf{metric} named cross-reality location entropy is designed to quantify the real-time location privacy levels of AVs under cross-reality inference attacks.
-The metric is derived from a multi-condition Bayesian posterior distribution and captures the uncertainty of actual vehicle locations introduced by hybrid action strategies.
-Based on this metric, a mixed-integer optimization problem that jointly considers cross-reality location privacy, service response latency, and QoS loss to optimize hybrid action mechanisms is formulated. \item To solve the formulated complex problem in vehicular metaverse environments, we propose a novel \underline{\textbf{L}}LM-enhanced \underline{\textbf{H}}ybrid \underline{\textbf{D}}iffusion \underline{\textbf{P}}roximal \underline{\textbf{P}}olicy \underline{\textbf{O}}ptimization (LHDPPO) \textbf{algorithm}, which incorporates Large Language Model (LLM)-driven informative reward design for enhanced environment understanding and Generative Diffusion Model (GDM)-based policy exploration for improved learning performance in high-dimensional action spaces. \item Extensive experiments using real-world taxi mobility and base station datasets demonstrate that the proposed framework achieves superior performance in terms of cross-reality location privacy preservation, immersive services response latency reduction, and QoS maintenance when compared with existing baseline schemes. \end{itemize}
+The metric is derived from a multi-condition Bayesian posterior distribution and captures the uncertainty of vehicle locations introduced by hybrid action strategies.
+Based on this metric, a mixed-integer optimization problem that jointly considers cross-reality location privacy, service response latency, and QoS loss is formulated to optimize the hybrid action mechanism. \item To solve the formulated complex problem in vehicular metaverse environments, a novel \underline{\textbf{L}}LM-enhanced \underline{\textbf{H}}ybrid \underline{\textbf{D}}iffusion \underline{\textbf{P}}roximal \underline{\textbf{P}}olicy \underline{\textbf{O}}ptimization (LHDPPO) \textbf{algorithm} is proposed, which incorporates Large Language Model (LLM)-driven informative reward design for enhanced environment understanding and Generative Diffusion Model (GDM)-based policy exploration for improved learning performance in high-dimensional action spaces. \item Extensive experiments using real-world taxi mobility and base station datasets demonstrate that the proposed framework achieves superior performance in terms of cross-reality location privacy preservation, service response latency reduction for immersive services, and QoS maintenance when compared with existing baseline schemes. \end{itemize}